-All participants and attendees of the 1st Applied HoloGenomics Conference (AHC), regardless of their role, are obliged to follow the conference Code of Conduct while attending any portion of the conference.
+All participants and attendees of the Applied Hologenomics Conference 2024 (AHC2024), regardless of their role, are obliged to follow the conference Code of Conduct while attending any portion of the conference.

-The Code of Conduct covers all in-person sessions and events as well as online participation to the conference, including keynote presentations, concurrent sessions, live poster Q&A, workshops, conference-related social media and slack channels, online Q&A sessions, email and texts.
+The Code of Conduct covers all in-person sessions and events as well as online participation to the conference, including keynote presentations, concurrent sessions, live poster Q&A, workshops, conference-related social media, slido, and slack channels, online Q&A sessions, email and texts.

 The following behaviours are expected and requested of all community members:

 > Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.

 > Exercise consideration and respect in your speech and actions.